top of page

 About Sea Crow Press

-Sea Crow Press is a woman-owned independent publisher based on Cape Cod, publishing coastal literary fiction, memoir, narrative nonfiction, and poetry inspired by place, history, and the natural world.
+Sea Crow Press is a woman-owned independent publisher based on Cape Cod.
+We publish coastal literary fiction, memoir, narrative nonfiction, and poetry inspired by place, history, and the natural world.
 Explore more of our authors and titles, or submit your work for consideration.

 Details